Dragokillfist/common-balatro-mod-update-links/README.md

 - [Repository](https://github.com/SylviBlossom/Banner)
 - Allows you to click on any card in the collection, debuffing it and no longer allowing it to appear

-Note: May be buggy on newer versions of Steamodded.

 ### Flower Pot
 - [Direct Download](https://github.com/GauntletGames-2086/Flower-Pot/archive/refs/heads/main.zip)